corvy/ha-addons/gpsd2mqtt/README.md

 Remember to install Mosquitto or another broker before setting up this addon.

-**NEW!** If using Mosquitto on Home Assistant, the addon will use integrated authentication to log in.
+If using Mosquitto on Home Assistant, the addon will use integrated authentication to log in.
 Normally you should not need to configure username or password for MQTT.
 If you have set up a custom MQTT broker, you must manually configure username and password (and potentially more).

 Also you must select the serial device for GPSD in the configuration.